Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - Zeppelin Expedition events should no longer show when the Expedition has ended.
 - Archaeology events should no show up when the Expedition has ended.

+Other:
+- Added more Racetrack names (thanks to PPsyrius)